The Internal Bar Strength (IBS) Indicator [Trading Strategies + Video]

 The weakness of the Internal Bar Strength indicator is execution:

 One weakness of the strategy is the need to enter on the close.
 Obviously, you don’t know the close until after the fact, meaning you need to enter just seconds before or after the close in the after hours.
 This is a hassle unless you trade automatic systems via your computer or VPS.
+We solve this by entering just a few seconds before the close.

 The importance of getting the closing price is paramount.
 If you delay the execution to the open the day after the signal, the return falls significantly: for S&P 500 the average gain per trade falls from 0.41% to 0.31%.
 All important parameters worsen, also for QQQ.